lokesh-122/Smart-Attendance/README.md

 # Smart-Attendance

-We know everyday there are lot organizastions who look for the prescence time of their members in short attendcee
+We know every day there are lot of organisations who look for the presence time of their members in short attendance